cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 Due to the fact that properties are typed, we cannot set mismatching property values for property nodes.
 If setting a property value fails, an error is returned.

+In the state unloaded the full feature set of the Configuration Service is available, so it is possible to create properties.
+This can be very useful, if you want to load an external model, and e.g. you add a property called "model_path", which is then evaluated in load.

 To set a property value we can provide the *configuration service*, *property path* and *value*:

 .. literalinclude:: ../snippets/snippet_config_service.cpp